SaranshDataAI/Fnol-project-assignment/README.md

 This version has LLM extraction layer for messy, free-form FNOL text.
 The LLM does **not** route claims: Python validation and deterministic routing rules remain the final authority.

 1. please make a  `.env file`.
-2. Insert your Groq API key into `.env`.
+2. Insert your Groq API key into `.env`. if not you may continue without any key it works fine.
 3. Install dependencies and use LLM extraction when needed:

 ```powershell